luyadev/luya/docs/guide/app-blocks.md

 }
 ```

-The above callback requires the parameter `$time` and must be called trough an AJAX call inside of the javascript, to create the url for this specific callback we are going to use `createAjaxLink`:
+The above callback requires the parameter `$time` and must be called trough an AJAX call inside of the JavaScript, to create the url for this specific callback we are going to use `createAjaxLink`:

 ```php
 $this->createAjaxLink('HellWorld', ['time' => time()]);
 ```

-You could store this created link from above inside your extras vars and pass it to the javascript.
+You could store this created link from above inside your extras vars and pass it to the JavaScript.

 You can pass additional values to the callback by using the post AJAX method and collect them in your callback via `Yii::$app->request->post().
 The get parameters are used to resolve the callback.